dehercar/portfolio/README.md

 - Query SQL View in Python using PyODBC and Pandas
 - Do data analysis with matplotlib and find correlations in cost changes.
 - Digest data with numpy to be read by KERAS API.
-- Use KERAS to develop Neural Networks that predicts future costs.
+- Use KERAS to develop Neural Networks that predicts future costs deployed in AWS Sagemaker.

 ##### **b.
 Price Update Requests**